wintercms/wn-translate-plugin/README.md

 It is now possible to independently translate the fields defined within a repeater/nestedform formwidget by setting its `translationMode` config to `fields` (see example below)

+Note: fields can be marked as translatable either within the Model's `$translatable` array or within the fields.yaml file by adding `translatable: true` to any field config

 ```php
 class User
 {